romcal/romcal-api/README.md

 ## History

+- 1.0.6 Calendar refactor and a lot of new tests added.
+Bug fixes.
 - 1.0.5 Add new calendar tests and fix bugs.
 Fix the nodemon debug mode.
 - 1.0.4 Add 404 error message on "Not found pages".
 - 1.0.3 Get romcal-api version from the API.
 Support optional parameters when using romcal-api through an Express middleware.